igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ in package code.
+'library' or 'require' call to âigraphâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-exprToIgraph: no visible global function definition for ‘graph’
+exprToIgraph: no visible global function definition for âgraphâ
-exprToIgraph: no visible global function definition for ‘V’
+exprToIgraph: no visible global function definition for âVâ
-exprToIgraph: no visible global function definition for ‘V<-’
+exprToIgraph: no visible global function definition for âV<-â
 multiNicheGeneticProgramming: no visible binding for global variable
-  ‘sfClusterApplyLB’
+  âsfClusterApplyLBâ
 multiNicheGeneticProgramming: no visible binding for global variable
-  ‘sfExport’
+  âsfExportâ
 multiNicheSymbolicRegression: no visible binding for global variable
-  ‘sfClusterApplyLB’
+  âsfClusterApplyLBâ
 multiNicheSymbolicRegression: no visible binding for global variable
-  ‘sfExport’
+  âsfExportâ
 ```
 ```
 DONE